Javadyakuza/TIP3-Docs/Deployments/External/TokenRoot.md

 ![](/image(15).png)

-Congratulations, you have deployed your first TIP3 Token Root!
+Congratulations, you have deployed your first TIP3 Token Root !

 </div>